 Ph.D. in Music History (1993), Stony Brook University

 Professor Whitesell is the author of The Music of Joni Mitchell (Oxford, 2008).
-His book Wonderful Design: Glamour in the Hollywood Musical will be published by Oxford in 2018.
+His book Wonderful Design: Glamour in the Hollywood Musical was published by Oxford in 2018.
 He has published articles on Benjamin Britten, Maurice Ravel, Charles Ives, film music, minimalism, modern tonalities, and the anxiety of influence.
 Other areas of interest include neo-Romanticism and modernist culture.
 An essay collection he coedited, Queer Episodes in Music and Modern Identity (Illinois, 2002), won the 2002 Philip Brett Award for excellence in LGBTQ musicology.
 His current research explores queer aesthetics by way of important creative personas (e.g., the Monster, the Trickster, the Dandy).

 Schulich School of Music Teaching Award, 2011.